awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-add-reference-data.md

       }
       ```

-   1. On the **Permissions** tab, attach an AWS managed policy called **AmazonS3ReadOnlyAccess**\.
+   1. On the **Permissions** tab, attach an Amazon\-managed policy called **AmazonS3ReadOnlyAccess**\.
 This grants the role permissions to read an Amazon S3 object\.
 This policy is shown following:

       ```
       {